curl/everything-curl/ftp/cmds.md

 # Custom FTP commands

-The FTP protocol offers a wide variety of differerent commands that allow the client to perform actions, other than the plain file transfers that curl is focused on.
+The FTP protocol offers a wide variety of different commands that allow the client to perform actions, other than the plain file transfers that curl is focused on.